vanbess/PLUGIN-WooCommerce-Line-Sheet-Generator/readme.md

-## SBWC Product Line Sheet Generator for WooCommerce
+## PLUGIN: Product Line Sheet Generator for WooCommerce

 This plugin adds the ability to generate line sheet PDFs of products which are published to a WooCommerce store.